Pricing, bundling, and driver behavior in crowdsourced delivery: Computational study

 We first analyze and compare the performance of exact variants E-DD considering the dominance and detour limit versus E-DDC which additionally incorporates the initial corridor search.
 Note that the significant positive impact of dominance and detour limit will be assessed in \cref{sec:results:heuristic} in the context of the heuristic solution variants.
 For runtime analysis, we set the runtime to 3 hours (corresponding to the time limit) for all instances in which we do not reach an optimal solution within the time limit or for which the memory limit was exceeded.

 \cref{tab:exact_runtimes} presents the number of instances solved by each exact algorithm and the average runtimes across varying numbers of tasks and drivers for instances with the five mixed-class patterns.
 We first observe that the instances with up to 60 tasks and 30 drivers can be solved quickly by both variants.
 While E-DD performs slightly better for instances with 90 tasks and 45 drivers, additionally using the initial corridor search turns out to be beneficial for the largest instances with 120 tasks and 60 drivers.
 Overall, E-DDC solves slightly more instances, though the difference is negligible, and both algorithms exhibit comparable average runtimes.
 While E-DDC performs slightly better on smaller instances, the trend is not clear for larger ones.
 Since not all larger instances are solved, one must be careful when drawing conclusions from these average values only.
 However, the performance plot given in \cref{fig:exact_perf_prof} shows that E-DDC clearly outperforms E-DD in an instance-by-instance comparison.
 The figure's horizontal axis represents the performance ratio, calculated by dividing the runtime of each method by the runtime of the best-performing method, while the vertical axis represents the percentage of instances solved within a given performance ratio.
 E-DDC solves more than 60\% of all instances faster than E-DD and achieves a performance ratio of 2 for nearly 80\% of instances. \cref{fig:gap_plot} shows the optimality gaps of instances that were not solved to optimality.
 We observe that the maximum optimality gaps of E-DD and E-DDC are very small and neither algorithm uniformly dominates the other for this criterion.
 Up to a 2.0\% gap, E-DD performs slightly better than E-DDC, but the maximum gap of E-DDC (2.5\%) is slightly smaller than the one of E-DD.
 We conclude that both exact variants of our algorithm perform well and can solve large instances in a reasonable amount of time.
-Incorporating the corridor search feature enhances the algorithmic performance on the largest and most challenging instances.
+Incorporating the corridor search feature enhances the algorithmic performance on the largest and most challenging instances. \blue{Further insights into the performance of different components of our exact algorithms and the impact of the number of tasks and ratio between drivers per task on the performance can be found in \cref{app:runtime-results} of the electronic companion.}